 The Public Health Foundation (PHF) offers many ways to bring the benefits of performance management to public health professionals across the country:

 Performance Management Toolkit: Case stories, publications, and tools that can help individuals, teams, and organizations understand performance management and how to develop successful performance management systems

-- Accreditation Preparation: Key performance management resources to support the performance management documentation requirements of voluntary public health accreditation
+Accreditation Preparation and Support: Key performance management resources to support the performance management documentation requirements of public health accreditation

-- Technical Assistance: PHF’s Performance Management and Quality Improvement Experts are available to provide onsite facilitation, coaching, and training to organizations on how to effectively build and implement a performance management system
+Performance Management On-Site Technical Assistance: PHF’s Performance Management and Quality Improvement Experts are available to provide on-site facilitation, coaching, and training to organizations on how to effectively build and implement a performance management system